squidfunk/mkdocs-material/docs/setup/setting-up-site-analytics.md

     average rating per page.
 This should help you identify pages that need to be improved:

+    !!! danger "Google Analytics 4 does not support average values"

+        To our knowledge, Google Analytics 4 has currently no feature that allows to define a custom calculated metric to compute the average rating of a page.
+See #5740.

     [![feedback report]][feedback report]

 The following properties are available for each rating: